 Overall, the Canon Powershot G7X is a well-designed, user-friendly camera that incorporates appropriate ergonomics for a small camera of this caliber.

 In terms of video-focusing performance, it has to be noted that the Canon G7X Mark III is a touch lacking right out of the box – notably in low light and when subject tracking is enabled in video mode.

 Canon, on the other hand, recognized the problem and made steps to produce and distribute a firmware upgrade before the end of 2019.

-This has resulted in the addition of a new set of focus settings, as well as significant improvements in the subject acquisition and face tracking.
-However, it is still not up to the standards that should be expected from a camera of this grade and price range in low light circumstances.
+This has resulted in the addition of a new set of focus settings, as well as significant improvements in subject acquisition and face tracking.
+However, it is still not up to the standards that should be expected from a camera of this grade and price range in low-light circumstances.

 When taking images in low light, the on-screen focus squares that are automatically picked by the camera would land on strange objects.
 This was especially true when shooting in low light.
 It was common for me to frame the composition with obvious foreground subjects, and then the focus selection would hop to the background – however, this was not an issue with better light.

 Both in video and stills modes, the Canon works admirably in favorable lighting settings, with quick focusing in both modes.

 It is a good feature of the G7X Mark III that, owing to the inclusion of a touch screen focusing mechanism, you can pick your focus point and take a picture right from the rear screen of the camera.